Adoption in California: California adoption law

 Adoptions are governed by the Family Code.
 In both agency and independent adoptions, the placing birth parent signs relinquishment documents a few days after birth, in the presence of a licensed social worker and two witnesses.
-This can become permanent up to 30 days later, or she can waive those 30 days and make the consent permanent immediately.
+This can become permanent up to 30 days later, or the parent can waive those 30 days and make the consent permanent immediately.
 The vast majority of adoptions are successful and few birth parents change their mind, in large part due to adoption counseling provided prior to the placement.
 Birth fathers can elect to sign the same consenting forms as the birth mother.
 As a practical matter, however, some non-marital birth fathers can't be found, or decline to be involved.
 California law allows their rights to be terminated if they don't come forward to actively object, or if they can't be found or their identity is unknown.

 Costs of independent and agency adoption

-The home study fee is set at $4,500 in independent adoption, whether done by the California Department of Social Services, or the county equivalent.
+The home study fee is set at $4,500 in independent adoption, whether done by the California Department of Social Services or the county equivalent.
 Attorney fees can range from $1,000 to $15,000, depending upon the services required and the complexity of the adoption.
 Counseling fees (provided by a person called an Adoption Services Provider) are usually about $700.
-Some birth mothers need help with pregnancy-related expenses (medical, food, et cetera), which can range from zero to thousands of dollars.
+Some birth mothers need help with pregnancy-related expenses, which can range from zero to thousands of dollars.
 Only pregnancy and adoption-related assistance may be legally provided and all expenses must be disclosed to the court.

 Private adoption agencies, like attorneys in an independent adoption, can charge what they feel is appropriate for the services rendered.
 To perform the home study, provide counseling and take the birth parent's relinquishment, the fee can range from $5,000 to $50,000.
 Like independent adoption, the birth mother may have expenses for the adoptive parents to provide.
-Public agencies, finding homes for waiting children, charge either no fee, or not in excess of $500.
-The government basically underwrites the cost to find homes for children who otherwise would be staying in foster care and benefit from a permanent and loving home.
+Public agencies, finding homes for waiting children, charge either no fee, or fees under $500.
+The government functionally underwrites the cost to find homes for children who otherwise would be staying in foster care and benefit from a permanent and loving home.

 Step parent adoption

-No preplacement home study is required, but a six-month evaluation will be required prior to finalization.
+For step parent adoption, no preplacement home study is required, but a six-month evaluation is required prior to finalization.
 This is done by a county employee, usually the probation department.
 The fee is under $1,000.
 Both the parent who will be retaining their rights and the parent giving up their rights must consent to the new parent assuming parental responsibilities.
-If a person is looking to adopt a child as a stepparent/domestic partner they have to fill out a series of forms that are accessible through the court clerk or from the California Courts Self-Help Center at www.courtinfo.ca.gov/selfhelp.
+If a person is looking to adopt a child as a stepparent/domestic partner, they have to fill out a series of forms that are accessible through the court clerk or from the California Courts Self-Help Center.

 International adoption

 Californians adopt from many foreign countries.
 The process is completely different from a domestic adoption.
-Please refer to Wikipedia's international adoption for complete information.